 When running Elasticsearch, it is recommended to deploy the same version Opencast includes as the client commands may otherwise not match the server.
 To check the version, take a look at the maven dependency declaration for the elasticsearch bundle in the search module.

-For example, to quickly spin up an external Elasticsearch matching the current version using Docker, run:
+For example, to quickly spin up an external Elasticsearch matching the current version using Docker, create a simple

-This will already give you a running cluster with the name
+This will already give you a running cluster with the cluster name

-elasticsearch.
-Note that the cluster name is important and
+opencast.
+Note that the cluster name is important

 Configuring External Nodes